 If there’s one thing Fuji likes it’s variety in filter thread sizes.
 With this graphic, I hope to make things easier to put together a selection of lenses, for those who make extensive use of filters.
 It also includes optical stabilization details, weather sealedness, and coating information.

 Just one size, 62mm, has more than two lenses.
 With the release of the XF23mm F2 WR, we now have seven filter thread sizes that host two lenses, with the X100/49mm being the only single-lens (without adapters) size.

 Lovers of weather sealed primes can cover 35mm and 50mm equivalence with just one set of 43mm filters.
 This doesn’t give you much of a focal length spread, but it could be a nice weather sealed dual camera set-up.

-As it happens, the 4 lenses with 62mm filter threads could make a reasonably well rounded kit, but one could easily forgo the zoom for to create a variation of the Ultimate Prime Kit, and having one set of filters fit all 3 lenses.
+As it happens, those 4 lenses could make a reasonably well rounded kit, but one could easily forgo the zoom for to create a variation of my Ultimate Prime Kit, and having one set of filters fit all 3 lenses.
 62mm is definitely where it’s at when it comes to primes and filters.
 The unfortunate thing is those who want to go a little wider are left with the choice of buying a second set of filters, or stepping up all 3 of those primes.

 72mm stepped up to 77mm